InnuendoPi/vscode-espfs/README.md

 > **Note by InnuendoPi:** This is a test fork.
 Please use original repository: <https://github.com/kash4kev/vscode-esp8266fs>

-Added: LittleFS pack, unpack, list, visualize and upload (only tested with ESP8266!)
+Added: LittleFS pack, unpack, list, visualize and upload
-Added: LittleFS pack and upload ESP32 (ESP8266 keywords)
+Added: LittleFS pack and upload ESP32
+Renamed: ESP8266FS to ESP-FS

 Follow these steps to install: